MicrosoftDocs/PowerShell-Docs/contributing/3-STYLE-GUIDE.md

 - Property, parameter, and class names should be **bold**

-- Within a paragraph, cmdlet names and variable references should be wrapped in backtick (\`) characters.
+- Within a paragraph, language keywords, cmdlet names, and variable references should be wrapped in backtick (\`)   characters.
 For example:

   The following code assigns the output of `Get-ChildItem` to the `$files` variable.